pantheon-systems/documentation/source/_docs/new-relic.md

 - Users without an active session for the site's New Relic account should click the **Go to New Relic** button in the Pantheon Dashboard and they'll be prompted to log in.
 Only users with an active New Relic session for the account that owns the site can use the links inside the data table - going directly to an environment's New Relic overview.
 - Users with an active session for a different New Relic account than the one that "owns" the site account will be denied access.
 Log out of New Relic, and click the **Go to New Relic** button in the Site Dashboard.
 - If you try to access New Relic prior to any traffic reaching an environment, you will be prompted to set up New Relic.
 Visit one of your sites, close the tab, wait for the New Relic data table to appear in your Pantheon Dashboard, and try again.
-- Browser extensions that restrict or block trackers, such as [Ghostery](https://www.ghostery.com/our-solutions/ghostery-browser-extension/), may prevent data from loading within Pantheon's New Relic tool on the Site Dashboard.
+- Browser extensions that restrict or block trackers, such as [Ghostery](https://www.ghostery.com/our-solutions/ghostery-browser-extension/) may prevent data from loading within Pantheon's New Relic tab on the Site Dashboard.
 Disable the extension or add the following sites as trusted within the extension:

  - dashboard.pantheon.io
  - rpm.newrelic.com